--Participation: Classroom participation includes attending weekly classes, actively listening, contributing to discussions, taking notes, etc. Anyone who distinguishes themselves by contributing significantly to class discussions with thoughtful questions and comments on the readings (and other course material) may receive extra points for doing so.
+-Participation: The participation portion of your grade includes attending weekly classes, actively listening, contributing to discussions, taking notes, etc. It also includes four very short (5 question) multiple choice quizzes, based on readings, which will be submitted on Canvas.
+Anyone who distinguishes themselves by contributing significantly to class discussions with thoughtful questions and comments on the readings (and other course material) may receive extra points for doing so.
 Note that being consistently late or leaving classes early will affect your participation grade.
 You are allowed one unexcused classroom absence during the semester, beyond which your participation grade will be negatively impacted.
 Officially documented medical or legal absences are of course excused.
 Excused absences allow you to make up missed work.

 -Notecard Responses: At classroom meetings, you need to turn in one 3x5 notecard reading response (~4-8 complete sentences).
 On the first day of classes, I will provide everyone with notecards.
 This assignment allows you to briefly demonstrate two things: first, that you have engaged the assigned readings; and second, that you are prepared to discuss something about those readings in class.
 I will read every notecard that you turn in in order to see which issues or ideas stand out to you, whether you are engaging the assigned readings, and which issues raise questions for you.
 Each notecard should include: (a) your name on the top left corner, (b) two key points that stood out to you in the reading (~3-5 sentences in total), and (c) one discussion question or critical comment based on the reading (~1-3 sentences).
 Your two key points and one question/comment should be listed numerically (1., 2., 3.).
 If you meet these requirements and write in a clear and thoughtful manner, you will receive full credit for notecards that are turned in on time.
 Typically, you will not receive feedback from me on notecards unless you are marked down for not meeting basic requirements.
 If your question or comment on your notecard is particularly substantive, you may receive a response from me on Canvas.
+Notecards can only be turned in during class, in person, and on the week they are due.
+I will not accept late and/or scanned notecards over email or Canvas without officially documented medical, legal, or bereavement absences.